 How long do you keep CBD tincture under your tongue?

 Try to keep the CBD tincture under your tongue for 30 – 60 seconds.
 The longer you can hold, usually the better it will absorb.

 Can you get high off of CBD?

 CBD is considered to be a non-psychoactive cannabinoid so it will not get you high in the way that marijuana (THC) gets you high.
 But CBD is known to be relaxing so you may feel a sort of subtle “high” and relaxation.
-For some CBD will be too sedating; others will find that the sedating effects of CBD are great for insomnia.

 Are CBD oil and hemp oil the same thing?